 - 1. CONTRACTOR shall be responsible for ensuring that the Project is constructed in conformance with the Contract, all referenced documents and specifications, and applicable laws and regulations. - 2.
 CONTRACTOR shall provide project management services sufficient to supervise the activities of his own personnel and subcontractors.
-CONTRACTOR shall provide a sufficient number of persons on site, to the satisfaction of SCDOT, to provide for the construction management of the Project. - 3.
-SCDOT will provide representatives assigned to the Project to monitor the construction and provide necessary coordination between SCDOT and CONTRACTOR.
+CONTRACTOR shall provide a sufficient number of persons on site, to the satisfaction of SCDOT, to provide for the construction management of the Project.

+- 3. SCDOT will provide representatives assigned to the Project to monitor the construction and provide necessary coordination between SCDOT and CONTRACTOR.
 All costs for salary and equipment to maintain SCDOT employees will be provided by SCDOT at no expense to CONTRACTOR.
 SCDOT and FHWA, if applicable, representatives will have unrestricted access to the Project, the work in progress, the "Daily Diaries", and to other technical documents and project records associated with design, construction, demolition, material disposal, materials, quality control, materials installation, and testing.
 SCDOT will receive reasonable notice of and have the opportunity to participate in any meetings that may be held concerning the Project or the relationship between CONTRACTOR and its consultants and subcontractors when such meetings are associated with technical matters, progress, or quality of the Project.
-As used in this paragraph, "notice" shall require actual written notice to SCDOT or SCDOT's Agent.

-- 4. CONTRACTOR shall participate in various Project meetings with SCDOT as outlined below. - a) Project Management Progress Meetings - i.
-CONTRACTOR shall participate in weekly or bi-weekly meetings to review and discuss the progress of the design and construction of the Project.
+As used in this paragraph, "notice" shall require actual written notice to SCDOT or SCDOT's Agent. - 4.
+CONTRACTOR shall participate in various Project meetings with SCDOT as outlined below. - a) Project Management Progress Meetings - i.
+CONTRACTOR shall participate in weekly meetings to review and discuss the progress of the design and construction of the Project.
 During these meetings, the CONTRACTOR will discuss the planned design and construction work for the week, as well as the planned work for the following three weeks.
 The CONTRACTOR shall ensure that the Project Manager, Lead Design Engineer, Construction Manager, and other appropriate personnel to include active subcontractors are available to participate in the progress meetings. - b) Executive Management Meetings - i.
-CONTRACTOR shall participate in monthly executive level management meetings to review and discuss the status of the Project.
+CONTRACTOR shall participate in monthly executive level management meetings, or more frequently if deemed necessary by SCDOT, to review and discuss the status of the Project.
 During the meetings, the parties will address any issues identified and discuss the causes, responsible party, impacts, and potential solutions with the mutual goal of finding the most effective solutions for issue resolution.
 The CONTRACTOR shall make the Project Executive, Project Manager, and other relevant personnel, including company executives not directly associated with the project, available to participate in these meetings. - 5.
 In the event a dispute arises, the parties shall first attempt to resolve it informally and directly using the Issue Resolution Ladder, recognizing the urgency of resolving disputes promptly and that time is of the essence.
 The Issue Resolution Ladder is the process for elevating disputes from the field level to higher levels of review, including executive management if necessary, with defined durations for each level of review.
-The objective of the Issue Resolution Ladder is to resolve disputes as close to the field level as possible while acknowledging the necessity to escalate issues to a higher level before they impact the Project's cost or schedule. - a) The Issue Resolution Ladder shall consist of six levels of review, each with corresponding durations, as outlined below:
+The objective of the Issue Resolution Ladder is to resolve disputes as close to the field level as possible while acknowledging the necessity to escalate issues to a higher level before they impact the Project's cost or schedule.
+Prior to determining a delay has occurred that would involve the submission of a contractor notice of claim, this procedure shall be followed.

+a) The Issue Resolution Ladder shall consist of six levels of review, each with corresponding durations, as outlined below: